bernie-skipole/indi/README.md

 The data can be transferred between indiserver and redis via an MQTT server.

 Python dependencies from pypi: "pip install redis" and, if the MQTT option is required, "pip install paho-mqtt".

+If the example web service is to be run, skipole (web framework) and waitress (web server) are needed:

+pip install skipole

+pip install waitress

 (All python3 versions)